drobie22/RSS-Reborn-Installer/README.md

 - Downloads and installs the RSS Reborn mod and its dependencies to a game directory you choose.
 - Provides options to select different resolutions for textures.
 - Optionally can include Blackrack's Volumetric Clouds (EVE and Scatterer, which you must still download from Patreon).
+  - If not selected, it will default to a previously working RSSVE.
+If this is your case, Please make sure RSSVE works before using the installer!

 ## Requirements